arielbinder/PROJECTS/README.md

 Arduino can read commands from the computer by the user , the user need to write digitalread command.

-As a qa i used this language to check login textbox (password and username) of saucedemo website.
+Java - As a qa i used this language to check login textbox (password and username) of saucedemo website.
-I used selenium IDE webdrive to get in  "https://www.saucedemo.com/" .
+I used selenium IDE webdrive to get in  "https://www.saucedemo.com/" . with selenium you can clicking buttons, typing text, navigating pages.

 The qa need to think about all scenarios and check one by one to see what happend(valid or invalid)